Vandivier/afterecon/content/2022-03-12-we-dont-live-in-a-simulation.md

 ---
-title: We Don\'t Live in a Simulation
+title: "We Don\'t Live in a Simulation"
 date: 2022-03-12 11:29:07
 author: John Vandivier
 ---